Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Abstract

 \section{Abstract}

-We determine the topological susceptibility and the excess kurtosis of $SU(3)$ pure gauge theory in four space-time dimensions.
-The result is based on high-statistics studies at seven lattice spacings and in seven physical volumes, allowing for a controlled continuum and infinite volume extrapolation.
+We present a high-precision study of the topological susceptibility in $SU(3)$ pure gauge theory in four space-time dimensions.
+The result is based on ensembles at seven lattice spacings and in seven physical volumes to facilitate a controlled continuum and infinite-volume extrapolation.
 We use a gluonic topological charge measurement, with gradient flow smoothing in the operator.
 Two complementary smoothing strategies are used (one keeps the flow time fixed in lattice units, one in physical units).
-Our data support a recent claim that both strategies yield a universal continuum limit; we find $\chi_\mathrm{top}^{1/4}r_0=0.4769(14)(11)$ or $\chi_\mathrm{top}^{1/4}=197.8(0.7)(2.7)\,\mathrm{MeV}$.
+Our data support the idea that both strategies yield a universal continuum limit; we find $\chi_\mathrm{top}^{1/4}r_0=0.4775(14)(11)$ or $\chi_\mathrm{top}^{1/4}=198.1(0.7)(2.7)\,\mathrm{MeV}$.
+Our appendix data suggest that the excess kurtosis $\langle q^4 \rangle / \langle q^2 \rangle^2-3$ decreases $\propto L^{-2}$ for large box sizes $L$.

 {{\sqcap\!\!\!\!\sqcup}} {\mathrm{tr}} {\mathrm{Tr}} {M_{\bar{s}s}} {F_{\bar{s}s}} {M_{\bar{c}c}} {F_{\bar{c}c}}

 {\bar{\psi}} {\bar{\eta}} {\psi^{\dagger}} {\eta^{\dagger}} {\hat{q}} {\hat{k}}

 {\mr{i}} {\mr{d}} {{N_{\!f}}} {N_{ c }} {N_{ v }} {N_\mr{thr}} {N_\mr{rhs}} {D_\mr{S}} {D_\mr{W}} {D_\mr{A}} {D_\mr{B}} {D_\mr{KW}} {D_\mr{BC}} {\,\mr{MeV}} {\,\mr{GeV}} {\,\mr{fm}} {\overline{\mr{MS}}}